 Get UNBIASED Mold Testing Results the next business day!

-Mold will Damage Your Property
+Danger 1 - Mold will Damage Your Property

 If signs of mold in your home have become recognizable (whether by smell or sight), it is quite likely that the problem is already bigger than it seems.
-Mold is a result of unresolved moisture issues, such as a leaky roof, drippy plumbing, flooding, seepage through foundations, window condensation, or lack of ventilation in high-moisture areas.
+Typically, mold is a result of unresolved moisture issues, such as a leaky roof, drippy plumbing, flooding, seepage through foundations, window condensation, or lack of ventilation in high-moisture areas.

 For example, steamy kitchens and bathrooms tend to be highly susceptible to mold problems when proper ventilation has not been installed in the space.
 Wherever the moisture may be coming from, mold problems should definitely not be ignored.